Major corporations say they will stop donating to members of Congress who tried to overturn the election

 All three companies appear to allow, to varying degrees, for the possibility of resuming their support of these members sometime in the future.
 But their commitment to indefinitely suspend contributions to more than half of the Republicans in the House and Senate is significant.

 Dow Inc., the massive chemical company, was more definitive.
-The company told Popular Information on Monday that it will no longer donate to any member of Congress who objected to the certification to the Electoral College for the duration of their term in office.
+The company told Popular Information that it will no longer donate to any member of Congress who objected to the certification to the Electoral College for the duration of their term in office.

 Dow is immediately suspending all corporate and employee political action committee (PAC) contributions to any member of Congress who voted to object to the certification of the presidential election.
 This suspension will remain in place for a period of one election cycle (two years for House members; up to six years for Senators), which specifically includes contributions to the candidate’s reelection committee and their affiliated PACs.
 Dow is committed to the principles of democracy and the peaceful transfer of power.
 Our values – integrity, respect for people, and protecting our planet – are the foundation on which we stand and our values guide our political contributions.